Betrayal, desertion could mean execution, Ukraine rebel leaders warn fighters

 Rebels fear acts such as this are discrediting the separatist cause even as the leadership steps up a recruitment drive to try to hold back government forces.

-In an announcement carried on its website, the leadership quoted top officials as expressing anger at looting and "unauthorized" use of force by some of its fighters against the civilian population.
+In an announcement carried on its website, the leadership quoted top officials as expressing anger at looting and "unauthorised" use of force by some of its fighters against the civilian population.

 Military tribunals would be set up and a criminal code which included the death penalty for a range of what it called very serious crimes including espionage, subversion and desertion, would be adopted, it said.